 Prospective members

-Thank you for visiting our lab webpage!
+Thank you for your interest in joining the lab and visiting our webpage!
 If you're interested in working together or have any questions, please send me an email detailing your interests and relevant experiences.
 Inquiries regarding research opportunities should emphasize an interest to work on forest insect ecology and/or the ecology of insects attacking woody ornamentals.

-Thank you for your interest in joining the lab!
-Picking an adviser is one of the most important decisions you will make in selecting a graduate program.
-Perhaps the only more important decision will be deciding which field of research to enter.
-To that end, please (i) visit the research and publication tabs to assess whether your interests align with the lab's and (ii) think about the type of life and career you want after graduate school.
-Then, “reverse engineer” that vision and ask yourself: does the lab seem like an ideal (or at least sufficient 😊!) fit?
-If yes, keep reading.
+Once you've decided on a field of study, picking an adviser is one of the most important decisions you will make when selecting a lab.
+To that end, please (i) visit the research and publication tabs to assess whether your interests align with the lab's and (ii) think about the type of life and career you want.
+Then, “reverse engineer” that vision and ask yourself: does our lab seem like an ideal - or at least sufficient - fit?
+If yes, please keep reading!

-I expect students to:
+I expect prospective and current lab members to:

 Have a strong sense of why they want to attend graduate school.
-There are several great reasons, but boredom or lack of direction are typically not great indicators that one will enjoy grad school.

 Give an honest effort in their research and courses.